Skip to content

 How do Instagram accounts get hacked?

-How do hackers bypass 2FA?
+How do hackers bypass two-factor authentication?

-Which social media app is safest?
+Which social media platform is hacked the most?

-Does changing your password log hackers out?
+Does changing my password log the hacker out?

 What should Belfast businesses do if hacked?